RaphaelIT7/gmod-holylib/README.md

 - [+] Added a compatibility system for all modules.
 Modules that aren't compatible are disabled by default.
 > NOTE: If some of their functions work, you can still force enable them with their ConVar or with the commandline.

+- [+] Added `filesystem` lua library.

 - [#] Fixed `surffix` module not actually working
 - [#] Fixed a crash in the `surffix` module when noclipping thru a player.